SyneRBI/SIRF-Exercises/INSTALL.md

        $SIRF_PYTHON_EXECUTABLE -m pip install jupyter

-Note that we used an environment variable set when you install SIRF to make sure that you use a Python version which is compatible with how you compiled SIRF.
+Note that we set an environment variable when you installed SIRF to make sure that you use a Python version which is compatible with how you compiled SIRF.

 Of course, if you've used (Ana)conda to install Python etc (and are sure